 The Evolution of Malware and the Threat Landscape â€“ a 10-Year review

 Microsoft Trustworthy Computing team publishes the Microsoft Security Intelligence Report (SIR) to provide information about the changing global threat landscape of exploits, vulnerabilities, and malware.
-This special edition of the SIR provides summarized information about how malware (and other forms of potentially unwanted software) has evolved over the last 10 years:
+This special edition of the SIR provides summarized information about how malware (and other forms of unwanted software) has evolved over the last 10 years:

 Throughout the report, half-yearly and quarterly time periods are referenced using the nHyy or nQyy formats, respectively, where yy indicates the calendar year and n indicates the half or quarter.
 For example, 1H11 represents the first half of 2011 (January 1 through June 30), and 2Q11 represents the second quarter of 2011 (April 1 through June 30).
 To avoid confusion, please note the reporting period or periods being referenced when considering the statistics in this report.

-This report uses the Microsoft Malware Protection Center (MMPC) naming standards for families and variants of malware and potentially unwanted software.
+This report uses the Microsoft Malware Protection Center (MMPC) naming standards for families and variants of malware and unwanted software.

 Windows Update and Microsoft Update